 Because the shelf life of a post is only 3 hours, it’s necessary to publish frequently.
 Conducting the necessary research, composing the right message for each channel and posting consistently are challenging and time-consuming.
 Creating a schedule can help you and your company’s fellow posters keep on track and make sure you aren’t duplicating efforts.

 How often should you post?
-HubSpot suggests these benchmarks for companies newly launching a social media strategy:
+HubSpot suggests these benchmarks:

 - Twitter: 4-6 times a day;